Carbon accounting software vs. consultant: why software wins for annual reporting

 Three structural problems show up consistently when consultancy-delivered carbon work is exposed to external assurance.

-1. The knowledge leaves when the engagement ends.
+1. The knowledge walks out the door.

 The specific things consultants cannot give you